semantifyit/RocketRML/Readme.md

-    rr:TriplesMap is the class of triples maps as defined by R2RML. rml:LogicalSource is the class of logical sources. rml:BaseSource is the class of data sources used as input source. rr:SubjectMap is the class of subject maps. rr:PredicateMap is the class of predicate maps. rr:ObjectMap is the class of object maps.
+    rr:TriplesMap is the class of triples maps as defined by R2RML. rml:LogicalSource is the class of logical sources. rr:SubjectMap is the class of subject maps. rr:PredicateMap is the class of predicate maps. rr:ObjectMap is the class of object maps.